 Ummmmm….so I found these ((NEW)) Cinnamon Frosted Flakes at the grocery store last week.
 You might be thinking, “Yes!
 Breakfast!”
 But my mind went directly to thinking about what I could make using these Frosted Flakes.
 Y’all know I love to use cereal in my desserts and my hubby loves a good marshmallow treat, so check out the amazing-ness I created using Frosted Flakes and just four other ingredients!
 Plus, I have also discovered the secret to perfect, ooey-gooey marshmallow treat bars.
 It will blow your mind.
 You must read on!!!

-I found these Cinnamon Frosted Flakes at Wal-Mart, but you could use the regular Frosted Flakes for this recipe too, if you can’t find the new cinnamon flavored ones.
+I found Cinnamon Frosted Flakes at Wal-Mart, but you could use the regular Frosted Flakes for this recipe too, if you can’t find the new cinnamon flavored ones.
 The cereal on its own smells sooooo good!
 I’m a sucker for anything cinnamon though.

 You make these marshmallow treat bars just like all other marshmallow treats!
 Melt the butter and marshmallows on the stovetop: